billynew/billynew.github.io/README.md

-Zolan - Modern & Minimal Theme for Jekyll
+ - Modern & Minimal Theme for Jekyll
 ======
-Zolan is a minimal blog theme for Jekyll.
+We've fucked up the template, let's see what happens.

 * * *